Introduction

 Import Duty

-Canada imposes an import duty on vehicles entering the country.
-The rate depends on the vehicle’s origin and type.
-Generally, the import duty for most vehicles is 6.1% of the value of the vehicle.
-However, this can vary if the vehicle is from a country with a free trade agreement with Canada.
+Canada imposes an import duty on vehicles entering the country from origins with which it doesn’t have a preferred tariff trade agreement.
+The rate depends on the vehicle’s origin.
+Generally, the import duty for most vehicles is 6.1% of the value of the vehicle, however, it can be as little as 0%.

-In addition to import duty, you’ll need to pay GST or HST on the vehicle’s purchase price.
-The GST rate is 5%, while HST rates vary depending on the province of importation (e.g., 13% in Ontario, 15% in Nova Scotia).
+In addition to any applicable import duty, you’ll need to pay GST on the vehicle’s purchase price.
+The GST rate is 5%, while HST rates vary depending on the province of importation (e.g., 5% in Ontario, and 0% in Alberta).
 This tax is calculated based on the vehicle’s purchase price plus import duty.

 3. Transportation and Delivery Costs